International Legal Studies

 Each year, hundreds of HLS students work, study, and conduct research in dozens of countries, supported by research centers and fellowship programs.
 The International Legal Studies office is dedicated to facilitating these opportunities.

-More than 90 courses and reading groups focus on international, foreign, or comparative law.
-HLS is the only law school in the country in which every first year J.D. student takes an international or comparative law class.
+More than 100 courses and reading groups focus on international, foreign, or comparative law.
+Every J.D. student takes an international or comparative law class during their time at HLS.

 Students can engage in supervised projects spanning the globe through HLS clinical offerings, including investigating prison conditions in Brazil with the International Human Rights Clinic and assessing traditional dispute resolution systems in Bhutan through the Harvard Negotiation and Mediation Clinical Program.